Programs of Study - English

-Undergraduate students majoring in English or other fields may also elect to focus on creative writing and choose from several courses in fiction, poetry, and even screenwriting.
-In addition, students seeking to enrich their background in literature while majoring in fields other than English may choose to add a minor in English.
+Students who elect to focus on creative writing can choose from several courses in fiction, poetry, and even screenwriting.
+Students interested in Journalism can take it as either a minor or as a secondary teaching field in the BSE (with any major).
+In addition, students seeking to enrich their background in literature while majoring in fields may choose to add a minor in English.